maiyahershey/technicalwritingresources/docs.md

 It is subjective, to the koalas.

-Add different languages for wider audience.
+Add Arabic language for wider audience.